xuwang/kube-gitlab-authn/README.md

   kubectl get pod -l k8s-app=gitlab-authn -n kube-system
   ```

+### Or Run the authenticator as a systemd unit

+Here is an example of [gitlab-authn systemd unit](systemd/gitlab-authn.service).
+This service should run on all master nodes, i.e. along side with kubernetes api-servers.

+Make sure to set the `GITLAB_API_ENDPOINT` to your gitlab server in the `gitlab-authn.service` file.

+### Configure kube-apiserver
-* Configure apiserver to verify bearer token using this authenticator.

-  There are two configuration options you need to set:
+For kube-apiserver to verify bearer token with this authenticator, there are two configuration options need to be set:

     * `--authentication-token-webhook-config-file` a kubeconfig file describing how to
   access the remote webhook service.